Time: 124 Minutes

 Without viewing a frame of PHENOMENON, I knew it was already better than most movies.
 It goes out on a limb to teach us a valuable lesson while it entertains and you don't see that done well very often.
 The film is about keeping an open mind when confronted with things or people you can't explain.
 Travolta plays George Malley, a simple, friendly auto mechanic in a small town who swears he saw a bright light one night while walking home from the local bar.

 His friends rib him about drinking too much and seeing things, but Travolta's character knows that something happened to him that night.
 He knows it did because he is consumed with acquiring knowledge, information of any kind.
 He can't stop reading, and not just novels and magazines, but science textbooks and journals.
 He starts inventing things and helping people in ways he couldn't even begin to comprehend before the incident.

 While undergoing a battery of tests it is discovered that George has an inoperable brain tumor.
-It is the pressure and accelerated growth of the tumor that they believe caused his ablility to learn to jump off the charts.
+(I know I should have seen this coming.)
+It is the pressure and accelerated growth of the tumor that they believe caused his ability to learn to jump off the charts.
 He is devastated by this news, but wouldn't trade his new found knowledge for anything.
-The experience was pure magic.
-This isn't what pissed me off.
+The experience has been pure magic and made him feel truly alive for the first time in years.
+However, this isn't what pissed me off.
 This was an unfortunate, but plausible turn of events.
 Who knows what the brain is capable of?
 Scientists say we only use 10% of it anyway.
 I believe this could truly happen.